POWER4BIO webinar series: Biochemicals

 Tuesday, July 7; 9:00 am – 10:30 CEST

-In the second POWER4BIO training webinar about biochemicals, we will introduce good examples from biochemicals start-ups, medium and large companies.
-Based on the presented good practice examples, we will highlight key activities, the flexibility of their business cases, innovative cooperations and other practices to make business case viable.
+In the second POWER4BIO training webinar about biochemicals, we introduced good examples from biochemicals start-ups, medium and large companies.
+Based on the presented good practice examples, we highlighted key activities, the flexibility of their business cases, innovative cooperations and other practices to make business case viable.

 Training Webinar 3: Sustainability in biochemical production